wp-plugins/now-watching/readme.txt

 My suggestion to those who are having trouble is to open up the respect Now Watching template (such as `library.php`) side-by-side with one of your standard theme templates, and make sure that the markup matches.

+= Can I see some blog where this plugin is running? =

+Yes, it is running on [my blog](http://www.zackvision.com/movies/ "Procrastination - Movies").

 == Screenshots ==

 1. Adding a movie